Monday 9th October, 2023

 Video overview

-Vibration massage is a proven therapy that professionals have been using for decades.
-Vibration massage machines work by having a vibrating pad that sits on the surface and sends in vibrations.
-Massage gun marketers came up with the gimmick “percussion” where instead of a pad the machines have a head that drives into your muscle like a jackhammer.
-They claim that this increases penetration and adds the benefits of conventional massage.
-However, as discussed below doing this reduces the amount of effective vibration while increasing the risk of doing harm and adding very little.
-You are far better off getting a genuine vibration massager.
+Professionals have been using therapeutic vibration for decades.
+The vibration massagers they use have a vibrating pad that sits on the surface and sends in vibrations.
+Massage gun marketers have modified these machines so they drive their heads in, claiming that that this increases penetration and adds the benefits of conventional massage.
+However, as we will discuss doing this reduces the amount of effective vibration while increasing the risk of doing harm and adding very little.
+The easiest way to understand this is by looking at the picture below.

 Percussion massage explained